Electron is Cancer

-A little while ago I posted some benchmarks comparing Nano, Vim and Sublime against Atom and Visual Studio Code, the latter two being Electron based applications and the results were somewhat expected.
+A while back I posted some benchmarks comparing Nano, Vim and Sublime against Atom and Visual Studio Code, the latter two being Electron.js based applications and the results were somewhat expected.
 Electron applications are fat bastards that like to munch on your memory and I’m definitively not the first one to make note of that.

-In that article however I went fairly soft on Electron and did not really dig into it, just ran through the numbers I got on my daily carry laptop.
+In that article I went fairly soft on Electron and did not really take any jabs at it.
+I just ran through the numbers I got doing the benchmarks on my daily carry laptop.

-However the feedback for that article was overwhelmingly along the lines of something like the following;
+What was interesting to me however was the feedback for that article which was overwhelmingly in support for Electron.js and most went something along the lines of the following;

 Well, it works fine on my machine, and I only have 32 gigabytes of ram.